-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the total columns of the statement of fiduciary net position and the statement of changes in fiduciary net position (financial statements) of the total investment portfolio (total investment portfolio) administered by the Los Angeles County Treasurer and Tax Collector (Treasury), as of and for the year ended June 30, 2021, and the related notes to the financial statements and have issued our report thereon dated November 24, 2021.
-Our report included an emphasis of matter paragraph that the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the Treasury, and are not intended to present fairly, the financial position and changes in financial position of the County of Los Angeles as of and for the year ended June 30, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the total columns of the statement of net position and the statement of changes in net position (financial statements) of the total investment portfolio administered by the Los Angeles County Treasurer and Tax Collector (Treasury), as of and for the year ended June 30, 2023, and the related notes to the financial statements and have issued our report thereon dated December 5, 2023.
+Our report included an emphasis of matter paragraph that the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the Treasury, and do not purport to, and do not, present fairly, the financial position of the County of Los Angeles, as of June 30, 2023, the changes in financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Treasury's internal control over financial reporting related to the total investment portfolio administered by the Treasury (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Treasury's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Treasury's internal control.
+In planning and performing our audit of the financial statements, we considered the Treasury's internal control over financial reporting (internal control) as a basis for designing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Treasury's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Treasury's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters